hitbug0/directory-structure-diagram/README.md

-## What you can with this code
+## What you can do with this code
-You can create a directory structure diagram with this simple Python code.
+You can create a directory structure diagram using this code.

-## What you can get with this code
+## What you can get by using this code
-Please see a sample output file.
+Please refer to a sample output file.